 An obvious opportunity for future work is to tailor some of the competitive algrithms in NUXMV to ML models, in particular to tree ensembles.
 Regarding tree ensembles as a policy representation, an important topic is automatic feature generation (e.g. [16]), and extending PPA verification to deal with such features.
 A very general hypothesis is that, within the realm of problems where a full verification can be hoped for, tree ensembles often offer a better trade-off between policy quality vs. verifiability than neural networks.
 Much more work is needed to explore this hypothesis in full.

 Acknowledgements

-We thank the anonymous reviewers, whose comments helped to improve the paper.
 This work was funded by the European Union's Horizon Europe Research and Innovation program under the grant agreement TUPLES No 101070149.